 I guided her through to the airlock.
 Worried how she will act when the EMC machines did their work.
 Me and Caroline walked through first, spotting everything set up as soon as we entered.
 It was obvious.
 I began looking at everything and then heard The Captain’s hushed tone.
 “James, keep walking!”

-I realised I should keep my eyes forward and walked towards the direction of the other door in the airlock.
+I realised I should keep my eyes forward and walked toward the other door in the airlock.
 Hearing the woman shout an alien word behind me.
-I spun around to see and wanted to go back out.
+I spun around just in time to see her backing out of the airlock.
 But then a Tuhingan guard ran from next to the door we entered and tackled the woman towards me and Caroline.
 After that, the EMC machine froze us.

 The guard was being held up as he flew in the air, tacking the Rehew.
 The Rehew woman was stumbling and was frozen in the air as she was falling.
 Me and Caroline just stood there, frozen.
-Me fearing the moment we are unfrozen and the woman would fall on me.
-But also reassuring myself that it wouldn’t happen.
+Me fearing when we would be unfrozen and the woman would fall on me.

 The sound of wind came from the direction of the woman.
-It reminded me of when I first got my BCI back on the cargo ship.
-How scary it was to be frozen with those alien insects doing as they please.
-I knew she probably wanted to scream out in fear but couldn’t.
+It reminded me of when I first got my BCI.
+How scary it was to be frozen with those alien insects doing as they wanted.
+I knew she probably wanted to scream out in fear, but couldn’t.

 During The Captain’s speech, they released me and Caroline.
 It relieved me to have my freedom again.
 I could see a few Tuhingan guards getting ready to release their colleague.
 They released him and they all ended up falling onto the floor, with the woman still frozen.

 “Captain!”
 We heard one guard say, looking out from the room.

 “Her shipmates are out of the ship with guns ready!”